Preparing for College

 The Advisory Committee on Immunization Practices (ACIP) and the American College Health Association (ACHA) recommend the following vaccinations.
 All students should review the immunization requirements on page 1 of the health form

-- MMR (measles, mumps and rubella): Two doses at least 28 days apart if born after 1956.
+- MMR (measles, mumps and rubella): Two doses at least 28 days after 12 months old.

 - Hepatitis B: Series of three doses or blood test to confirm immunity